edgamat/edgamat.github.io/_posts/2019-09-14-Time-Is-The-Enemy-When-Testing-.NET.md

 }
 ```

 That's better.
 Now at least you can change when 'Now' is and write unit tests.
-So as a general rule,
+As a general rule,
-it is better to pass the current system date in as a dependency to your code, rather than calculating
+it is better to make the current system date a dependency to your code, rather than calculating
 it.
 In this example, we chose to pass it in as an input parameter.

 By the way, did you notice the subtle bug that was introduced? `DateTime.UtcNow` has a `DateTimeKind` of `DateTimeKind.Utc`.